 Late bleeding (after the first week of life) is the most dangerous kind of VKDB (Shearer 2009).

-- When infants do not receive any Vitamin K at birth, statistics from Europe show that 4.4 to 10.5 infants out of 100,000 will develop late VKDB.
-Rates are higher in Asian countries (1 out of every 6,000 infants).
+- When infants do not receive any Vitamin K at birth, statistics from Europe show that 4.4 to 7.2 infants out of 100,000 will develop late VKDB.

-Overall, late VKDB is rare in most European countries.
-On the other hand, it is more common in some Asian countries, such as Japan, Vietnam, and Thailand.
+Overall, late VKDB is rare in most developed countries, such as the U.S. On the other hand, it is more common in some Asian countries, such as Japan, Vietnam, and Thailand.
 In Thailand, back in the 1980s, infants did not receive any Vitamin K at birth.
 At that time, researchers reported that 72 out of 100,000 infants developed late VKDB.
 Researchers don’t know why rates of late VKDB are higher in some countries compared to others, but it’s thought that it is related to a combination of environment (diet) and genetics (Hanawa, Maki et al. 1988; Danielsson, Hoa et al. 2004).
-The U.S. does not track the number of cases of late VKDB, so we don’t really know how frequently it would occur if we stopped giving the shot routinely.
+Some researchers think that late VKDB occurs more frequently in Asian populations because there is a 6-fold higher incidence of gallbladder problems in Asia compared to Western Europe (Mihatsch et al. 2016).

 What are the potential consequences of late VKDB?